thindil/steamsky/bin/doc/MODDING.md

 - Attribute `friendly`: did selected faction is friendly to this faction.
   Value `Y` means `Yes`, value `N` means `No`.
 Used mostly to generate enemy ships.
+- Tag `description`: In game description of item.
+Can have any value.

 ## Stories